PHP random string generator function

 How It Works

-• random_bytes() generates secure random bytes suitable for cryptographic operations.
+• random_bytes() generates cryptographically secure bytes.

-• bin2hex() converts those bytes into a hexadecimal string (0-9, a-f).
+• bin2hex() converts bytes to hex (characters 0–9, a–f).

 Pros